zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/similar-results.md

 ## Use Case 1: Similar Results on Asset Publisher Pages

-> **End Result:** Similar Results (those that would be returned as matching search hits) of the same asset type are displayed when an asset is selected in the Asset Publisher.
+Similar Results (those that would be returned as matching search hits) of the same asset type are displayed when an asset is selected in the Asset Publisher.

 To configure this example,
 <!-- One or two screenshots here would be beneficial. -->